eduar-darin/eduar-darin/README.md

 ###

-<p align="left">I am a Computer Engineer, with a solid background in software design and development, focused on backend.
-I am passionate about technological innovation and I stand out for my ability to optimize processes and propose efficient solutions to complex challenges.<br><br>- 🔭 I’m working as billing-API<br>- 📚 I'm currently learning AWS, NestJS<br>- ⚡ In my free time I play videogames</p>
+<p align="center">Analyst with training in Computer Engineering, with solid foundations in data analysis and automation<br>of processes.
+I am characterized by a quick learning capacity, analytical thinking and focus on<br>optimization and problem solving through the efficient use of information.
+I count on<br>experience participating in different stages of process analysis and improvement, from the understanding of<br>requirements and data to the implementation and validation of automated solutions.<br><br>- 🔭 I’m working as Data Analyst<br>- 📚 I'm currently learning Data Science, Advance Analyst<br>- ⚡ In my free time I play videogames</p>

 ###